-Writing can be tough for many kids.
+Writing about math is beneficial, but writing can be tough for many kids.
 Writing about math can be even more difficult.
-Whether you're a writing teacher or not, there are 4 easy ways to help your students write about math.
+Whether you’re a writing teacher or not, there are 4 easy ways to help your students write about math.
 None of them will leave you pulling your hair out.
 Trust me.

 #1 – Show them how it’s done

-People learn though imitation.
-Therefore, one of the easiest and most effective ways to help your students is to show them how it's done.
+People learn through imitation.
+Therefore, one of the easiest and most effective ways to help your students is to show them how it’s done.

-Students don't know what's going on in our heads.
-In my case, that's a really good thing! ?
-As I model my own writing, I can effectively demonstrate my own thought processes for the students.
-This allows my students to imitate my thought processes when it's their turn to write.
+Students don’t know what’s going on in our heads.
+In my case, that’s a really good thing!?
+As I model my writing, I can effectively demonstrate my thought processes for the students.
+This allows my students to imitate my thought processes when it’s their turn to write.

 #2 – Words, words, words